MaterializeInc/materialize/doc/developer/design/20230607_shift_status_updates.md

 There is opportunity for the above work to be broken down into a couple of smaller chunks.
 The PRs involved may look like the following:

-1. Shift status writes to the storage controller
+1. Shift status writes to the storage controller and add functionality for observing new statuses
 2. Update `mz_{source|sink}_status_history` and any derived relations to account for a `replica_id`, which is necessary for multi-replica storage clusters

 ## Alternatives